browserengineering/book/book/chrome.md

 objects, and then we'll need to write layout methods for them.

-These new classes are surprisingly confusing in practice, mostly because they are an area where the layout tree looks quite different than the HTML tree.
+These new classes are surprisingly confusing in practice, mostly because they cause the layout tree to look quite different than the HTML tree.
 Before starting code surgery, let's go through a simple example:

 ```